 - Continually improve environmental performance and reduce impacts from our operations.

-- Conserve our use of fresh water in fresh water-constrained areas by reusing, reducing, and/or recycling water.
+- Conserve our use of freshwater in freshwater-constrained areas by reusing and recycling water and reducing the amount used.

 Kern County, California